willystawn/simple-anime-tracker/README.md

     - Sort your list by `Title (A-Z, Z-A)` or by `Progress`.
 - **Live Search**: Instantly find anime in your watchlist by title.
 - **AI-Powered Recommendations**: Get personalized anime suggestions from Google's Gemini API based on your current list.
+- **Optional Password Protection**: Secure your list with a simple password.
 - **Modern & Responsive UI**: A beautiful dark-mode interface that works seamlessly on desktop and mobile devices.
 - **Persistent Storage**: Your watchlist is saved to a Supabase backend, so you'll never lose your data.